Diagnosis

 Bleeding esophageal varices are life-threatening, and immediate treatment is essential.
 Treatments used to stop bleeding and reverse the effects of blood loss include:

-- Using elastic bands to tie off bleeding veins.
-Your provider may wrap elastic bands around the esophageal varices during an endoscopy.
+• Using elastic bands to tie off bleeding veins.
+A healthcare professional may wrap elastic bands around the esophageal varices during an endoscopy.

-Diverting blood flow away from the portal vein.
-If medicine and endoscopy treatments don't stop the bleeding, your provider might recommend a procedure called transjugular intrahepatic portosystemic shunt (TIPS).
+• Diverting blood flow away from the portal vein.
+If medicine and endoscopy treatments don't stop the bleeding, a care professional might recommend a procedure called transjugular intrahepatic portosystemic shunt (TIPS).

-The shunt is an opening that is created between the portal vein and the hepatic vein, which carries blood from your liver to your heart.
+The shunt is an opening that is created between the portal vein and the hepatic vein, which carries blood from the liver to the heart.
 The shunt reduces pressure in the portal vein and often stops bleeding from esophageal varices.

 But TIPS can cause serious complications, including liver failure and mental confusion.
-These symptoms can develop when toxins that the liver normally would filter are passed through the shunt directly into the bloodstream.
+These symptoms can develop when toxins that the liver typically would filter are passed through the shunt directly into the bloodstream.

 TIPS is mainly used when all other treatments have failed or as a temporary measure in people awaiting a liver transplant.

-Placing pressure on varices to stop bleeding.
-If medicine and endoscopy treatments don't work, your provider may try to stop bleeding by applying pressure to the esophageal varices.
+• Placing pressure on varices to stop bleeding.
+If medicine and endoscopy treatments don't work, a care professional may try to stop bleeding by applying pressure to the esophageal varices.
 One way to temporarily stop bleeding is by inflating a balloon to put pressure on the varices for up to 24 hours, a procedure called balloon tamponade.
 Balloon tamponade is a temporary measure before other treatments can be performed, such as TIPS.

 This procedure carries a high risk of bleeding recurrence after the balloon is deflated.
 Balloon tamponade also may cause serious complications, including a rupture in the esophagus, which can lead to death.

-- Restoring blood volume.
-You might be given a transfusion to replace lost blood and a clotting factor to stop bleeding.
+• Restoring blood volume.
+A transfusion may be needed to replace lost blood, and a clotting factor may be given to stop bleeding.

-- Preventing infection.
-There is an increased risk of infection with bleeding, so you'll likely be given an antibiotic to prevent infection.
+• Preventing infection.
+There is an increased risk of infection with bleeding, so an antibiotic may be prescribed to prevent infection.

-There is a high risk that bleeding might recur in people who've had bleeding from esophageal varices.
-Beta blockers and endoscopic band ligation are the recommended treatments to help prevent re-bleeding.
+There is a high risk that bleeding will recur in people who've had bleeding from esophageal varices.
+Beta blockers and endoscopic band ligation are the recommended treatments to help prevent rebleeding.

-After initial banding treatment, your provider typically repeats your upper endoscopy at regular intervals.
+After initial banding treatment, a healthcare professional will repeat an upper endoscopy at regular intervals.
 If necessary, more banding may be done until the esophageal varices are gone or are small enough to reduce the risk of further bleeding.

 Potential future treatment